Blendify/blender-manual/trunk/blender_docs/manual/editors/outliner.rst

 Toggling object-level restrictions
 ==================================

-The three following options, in the right side of the *Outliner* window, are only available for objects:
+The three following options, in the right side of the *Outliner* editor, are only available for objects:

 Visibility (eye icon)